Why it is important to have an LCR or 5.1 mix for cinema

 Optionally you can change the names from Test_A01.wav to Test.L.wav and so on.

-To use these mono files in Resolve in a 5.1 DCP you can map them as 5.1
+To use these mono files in Resolve in a 5.1 DCP you can add them as mono tracks

 You can use the mono sound in the center channel.
 Often video files has the mono sound as a stereo track.
 When you play the video file the two stereo tracks will be identical.
 You may have to increase the sound in one the stereo channels to use it.
 The upmixing plug-ins will place almost all sound in the center channel if you UpMix a mono soundtrack placed in a stereo soundtrack.
 If you enable LFE, you might get some LFE in the LFE track.